19hours/sg-statutes/Acts/Legal Profession Act.md

 [Act 16 of 2016 wef 01/08/2016]

-(iia) of the School of Law of the SIM University; or
+(iia) of the School of Law of the Singapore University of Social Sciences; or

 [Act 16 of 2016 wef 01/08/2016]

+[Act 30 of 2017 wef 11/07/2017]

 (iii) of any department in any institution of higher learning in Singapore who teaches law in that department;